The Other Side Of Love

 Does not rejoice in iniquity, but rejoices in the truth The Amplified Bible translates this phrase as follows: It does not rejoice at injustice and unrighteousness, but rejoices when right and truth prevail.
 Weymouth’s translation reads: “She finds no pleasure in injustice done to others, but joyfully sides with the truth.”
 The Living Paraphrase renders it: “It is never glad about injustice, but rejoices whenever truth wins out.”

-It seems so mean for the mother eagle to push the baby eaglet out of that nest and watch it seemingly fall to its own death.
-But if mother eagle didn’t force the eaglet to fly, it would be dependent on the mother for life, and would eventually die when the mother could no longer bring it enough food!
-So out of instinctive motherly love, the eagle knocks her baby eaglet out of the nest over and over again, and swooping down catches it on her back just before it hits the ground.
+It seems so mean for the mother eagle to push the baby eagle out of that nest and watch it seemingly fall to its own death.
+But if mother eagle didn’t force the baby eagle to fly, it would be dependent on the mother for life, and would eventually die when the mother could no longer bring enough food!
+So out of instinctive motherly love, the eagle knocks her baby eagle out of the nest over and over again, and swooping down catches it on her back just before it hits the ground.